krishnanand/nbcuniversal-takehome/README.md

    "response":false
 }
 ````
+A successful response will include

+● a status code of 200 OK

-The sample response format is given below
+● Response body format is given below

 | Name | Type | Description |
 | :---         |     :---      | :--- |